DKotzer/react-vscode-portfolio/public/pages/experience.md

 </div>

-- Was hired at General Assembly as a Instructional Associate after completeing their software engineering immersive bootcamp.
+- Was hired at General Assembly as a Instructional Associate after completing their software engineering immersive bootcamp.
 - _**Technologies used:**_ Python, React.js, Django, Node, Express, JavaScript, MongoDB, PostgreSQL

 &nbsp;